Stephen P. Kennedy: Commissioner

-When commissioner Francis W. H. Adams resigned to return to his law practice, he recommended Kennedy as his successor.
+When Commissioner Francis W. H. Adams resigned to return to his law practice, he recommended Kennedy as his successor.
 He was sworn in by Mayor Robert F. Wagner Jr. on August 2, 1955.
 Upon taking office, Kennedy pledged to keep politics out of the department, protect the rights of the innocent, cooperate fully with all other law enforcement agencies, fight corruption within and outside of the department, and increase pay for police officers.
 Kennedy's biggest concerns were corruption inside the department and juvenile delinquency.
 Fighting racial prejudice within the department was also a major concern, however he opposed assigning more black officers to black neighborhoods, as he believed making appointments based on race or religion would go against integration.
 He completed Adams' term and on February 20, 1956, was given a 5-year term of his own.

-Although Kennedy had widespread public support, he had a poor relationship with his officers.
-He opposed "curbstone justice" and instead instructed his officers to make arrests and have cases decided on by the courts.
+Although Kennedy had widespread public support, his tenure as commissioner was marked by his poor relationship with rank-and-file NYPD officers.
+He opposed "curbstone justice" and instead instructed his officers to prioritize arrests and have cases decided by the courts.
 He wanted all criminal complaints looked into, even if the officer found them frivolous.
-He also fought against graft and wanted any officer who got into trouble to be written up and put on a departmental trial.
-He was against the unionization of the NYPD and opposed the Police Benevolent Association of the City of New York's effort to become the force's official bargaining agent.
+He also fought against graft and wanted any officer found guilty of misconduct to be written up and put on departmental trial.
+Kennedy was against the unionization of the NYPD and opposed the Police Benevolent Association of the City of New York's effort to become the force's official bargaining agent.
 In 1960, 2,000 officers petitioned the New York Supreme Court to arrest Kennedy after he defied an order to make promotions based on the civil service list.

-Kennedy had a reputation for going after anyone who opposed him.
-He went all the way to the chief magistrate to see that the head of the PBA was fined for a parking violation and after a citizen's organization alleged police corruption in issuing cabaret permits, Kennedy had the group's leader investigated and unearthed a number of unpaid parking violations.
+Further, Kennedy had a truculent reputation for going after anyone who opposed him.
+He went all the way to the chief magistrate to see that the head of the PBA was fined for a parking violation and, after a citizens' organization alleged police corruption in issuing cabaret permits, Kennedy had the group's leader investigated and unearthed a number of unpaid parking violations.

 In 1955, he refused to comply with Wagner's executive order granting a television crew headed by Theodore Granik access to the department's records, equipment, and manpower.
-In 1956 he was accused of being on "the verge of tyranny" by state assemblyman Anthony P. Savarese Jr. for refusing to turn over wiretapping data to a legislative committee.
+In 1956, he was accused of being on "the verge of tyranny" by state assemblyman Anthony P. Savarese Jr. for refusing to turn over wiretapping data to a legislative committee.

 On February 22, 1961, Kennedy informed Wagner that he would not accept another term as police commissioner unless the mayor agreed to approve pay raises for police officers.
 Wagner told Kennedy he could not commit to this and shortly after midnight, Kennedy announced his resignation.
 Later that morning, Wagner announced Michael J. Murphy as Kennedy's successor.